QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

 Let's code this problem up and solve it.

-We implement the cost functions for each choice considered in the Bellman equation :eq:`new3`
+We implement the cost functions for each choice considered in the Bellman equation :eq:`new3`.

-First, consider the cost associated to accepting either distribution and compare the minimum of the two to the expected benefit of drawing again
+First, consider the cost associated to accepting either distribution and compare the minimum of the two to the expected benefit of drawing again.

-Drawing again will only be worthwhile if the expected marginal benefit of learning from an additional draw is greater than the explicit cost
+Drawing again will only be worthwhile if the expected marginal benefit of learning from an additional draw is greater than the explicit cost.

-For every belief :math:`p`, we can compute the difference between accepting a distribution and choosing to draw again
+For every belief :math:`p`, we can compute the difference between accepting a distribution and choosing to draw again.

-The solution :math:`\alpha`, :math:`\beta` occurs at indifference points
+The solution :math:`\alpha`, :math:`\beta` occurs at indifference points.

-Define the cost function be the minimum of the pairwise differences in cost among the choices
+Define the cost function be the minimum of the pairwise differences in cost among the choices.

-Then we can find the indifference points when the cost function is zero
+Then we can find the indifference points when the cost function is zero.

-We can use any roots finding algorithm to solve for the solutions in the interval [0, 1]
+We can use any roots finding algorithm to solve for the solutions in the interval [0, 1].

-Lastly, verify which indifference points correspond to the definition of a permanent transition between the accept and reject space for each choice
+Lastly, verify which indifference points correspond to the definition of a permanent transition between the accept and reject space for each choice.

 Here's the code